interior-castle/kierkegaard/purity-of-heart.md

 ## Chapter 1: Man and the Eternal

-Kierkegaard's opening reminds me of the opening to St. Augustine's *Confessions*.
+Kierkegaard's opening pages remind me of the opening pages of St. Augustine's *Confessions*.
+A cry to God from the heart, setting the scene.
 Striking.

 He opens with a meditation on Ecclesiastes: "To everything there is a season."
 In what sense are these words meant?
 Ultimately, there must be something unchanging about them.
 If these are merely the words of an old man, then he is looking back on his life and seeing the phases that no longer apply to him.
 He would be like the flower, about to wither and die in autumn, recalling its prime of life in spring.
 And when the flower was in spring, how could it then have grasped the reality of its doom in autumn and seen both events as being the same kind of phenomena?